 The Mobile Butcher Licence enables a mobile butcher to slaughter an individual’s animal on the individual’s land.
-The meat is uninspected and is only for consumption by the owner of the animal and the members of their immediate household.
+The meat is uninspected and is only for consumption by the animal's owner and members of their immediate household.
 The meat is not for sale or further distribution.

 - Licence holders are responsible for reviewing and following applicable legislation and other licensing requirements as identified on the application form.

-- Licence holders are responsible for providing potable water.
+- Licence holders are responsible for using potable water.

 - Licence holders shall ensure that animals are slaughtered humanely and safely.

-- Zoning restrictions limit slaughter in some areas such as municipalities, on the premises of a licensed meat facility, or on the premises of a licensed mobile butcher facility.
-The licence holder is responsible for ensuring compliance with bylaws in their municipality.
+- Zoning restrictions limit slaughter in some areas such as a county and/or a municipality.
+The licence holder is responsible for ensuring compliance with bylaws in their county or municipality.